THE ASYLUM; EXETER

 I liked The Texas Chainsaw Massacre when I saw it but Marcus Nispel failed to do the same in any of his subsequent films.
 Indeed, most of these just become slick remakes conducted without any feeling or substance.
 Nispels name has turned up in several of the bitchy Worst Director lists that the IMDB has descended to and there does not appear to have been much of a market for him as a director elsewhere.
 Backmask, for instance, was shot around 2011, the finished film has a 2012 copyright date but it never saw light of release until 2015 where it was marketed under several different names.
 (Which may have something to do with the fact that backmasking the Christian theory that circulated in the 1980s that rock groups recorded messages praising Satan backwards on their records in order to inveigle youth has nothing to do with the plot and is mentioned precisely once throughout).

 Nothing does anything to inspire about Backmask.
 Nispel has cast it with what have to be some of the most unlikeable teens to ever turn up as victims in a horror film.
 The set-up of the group wandering around an asylum being cleaned up/in ruins is a tried and true horror standard see efforts such as House on Haunted Hill (1999), Killer Instinct (2000), Session 9 (2001), Hell Asylum (2002), Psych 9 (2010), Grave Encounters (2011) and Paranormal Asylum (2013).
 Very quickly, Backmask turns out to be nothing more than a standard possession film.
-This has been churned out a good deal in the last few years with films such as The Exorcism of Emily Rose (2005), The Rite (2011), The Devil Inside (2012), Deliver Us from Evil (2014), The Vatican Tapes (2015) and Incarnate (2016) among others, and Backmask does precisely zilch in terms of offering an inspired or even interesting regurgitation of the standard.
+This has been churned out a good deal in the last few years with films such as The Exorcism of Emily Rose (2005), The Rite (2011), The Devil Inside (2012), Deliver Us from Evil (2014), The Vatican Tapes (2015), Incarnate (2016) and The Crucifixion (2017) among others, and Backmask does precisely zilch in terms of offering an inspired or even interesting regurgitation of the standard.
 All we get are the usual deep voices, rocking beds, levitations, ouija board sequences, even a spider walk sequence.
 The result feels like a storm in a teacup, tired moves being whirled around to no effect at all.

 At least the film gets some amusement out of the stupidity of its characters like the scenes of them looking up a DIY exorcism website or lines like: Holy water weve got a dead priest downstairs.
 Cant we just dip his finger in it?
 There is the odd amusement to be found in some of the gore effects scenes, particularly one where Nick Nicotera gets half his face sliced off.
 The eventual explanations about the box, The Summoning and the priests illegitimate children makes little sense.